filip-herceg/filip-herceg-cv/docs/development.md

 ## Persistence (Local Dev)

 Prisma schema targets SQLite for simplicity.
-The first DB-backed CV load requires seeding at least `person` and `design` rows; otherwise the app transparently falls back to embedded static JSON.
+If the database is empty (no `person` + `design` rows for a locale) the service now returns a deterministic onboarding placeholder (minimal person name "Your Name", empty arrays, default design sections) rather than reading embedded static JSON (legacy behavior removed in F16).
+This state is observable via the Prometheus counter `cv_aggregate_loads_total{source="empty"}`.
+Once you add real rows, loads switch to `source="db"`.

 To inspect or modify data:

 ```bash
 npx prisma db push